PavelOz/AI-translation-studio/docs/APPLICATION_DOCUMENTATION.md

 ### Core Capabilities

 1. **Upload Documents**
-   - Upload Word documents (.docx), Excel files (.xlsx), or XLIFF files
+   - Upload Word documents (.docx), Excel files (.xlsx), or XLIFF files (.xliff or .xlf)
    - The system automatically breaks them into translatable segments
+   - DOCX files preserve the exact order of paragraphs and tables as they appear in the original document

 2. **Translate with AI**
    - Get instant AI-powered translation suggestions